Desi Sangye Gyatso

-By some erroneous accounts, Sangye Gyatso is believed to be the son of the "Great Fifth".
-He could not be the son of the Fifth Dalai Lama because he was born near Lhasa in September 1653, when the Dalai Lama had been absent on his trip to China for the preceding sixteen months.
-He ruled as regent, hiding the death of the Dalai Lama, while the infant 6th Dalai Lama was growing up, for 16 years.
-During this period, he oversaw the completion of the Potala Palace and warded off Chinese politicking.
+In some accounts, Sangye Gyatso is believed to be the son of the "Great Fifth", but he was born near Lhasa in September 1653, when the Dalai Lama had been absent on his trip to China for the preceding sixteen months.
+He ruled as the Kalon (regent) of the Dalai Lama and under his instructions hid the death of the Dalai Lama for 15 to 16 years while the infant 6th Dalai Lama was growing up.
+During this period, he oversaw the completion of the Potala Palace, and warded off Chinese politicking.